JuliaSmoothOptimizers/Krylov.jl/paper/paper.md

-using LinearOperators              # Linear operators using MatrixMarket                 # Reader of matrices stored in the Matrix Market format using SuiteSparseMatrixCollection  # Interface to the SuiteSparse Matrix Collection using CUDA                         # Interface to Nvidia GPUs using CUDA.CUSPARSE                # Nvidia CUSPARSE library
+using LinearOperators              # Linear operators using MatrixMarket                 # Reader of matrices stored in the Matrix Market format using SuiteSparseMatrixCollection  # Interface to the SuiteSparse Matrix Collection using CUDA                         # Interface to NVIDIA GPUs using CUDA.CUSPARSE                # NVIDIA CUSPARSE library

 ssmc = ssmc_db()
 matrices = ssmc_matrices(ssmc, "Bai", "mhd1280b")